Files

 Student Narrative

 This book takes the form of a coelacanth to explore evolution, ancestry, and what it means to be a living fossil.
-Inside are sewn tiles of extinct and extant species that form an evolutionary web.
-The soft format encourages play and interaction with shape and color.
-Through endless rearrangement, evolution becomes something all species aspire towards, a constant experiment with the possibilities of biology.
+Inside are soft tiles of extinct and extant species related to the coelacanth.
+Through play and rearrangement, evolution can be something a species aspires towards, dreaming about the endless possibilities of biology.

 Publication Date